JFDuval/FlexSEA/README.md

 - "FlexSEA-Execute: Advanced Motion Controller for Wearable Robotic Applications"

 **Do not hesitate to contact me if you want to know more about the project.**

+'flexsea-comm': generic communication stack, can be used by any project.
+All it "knows" is that if you receive command code 22, you can a function named flexsea_payload_22

+2'flexsea-system': wraps around the communication stack, and provides project-specific names, functions, etc. It has nicknames for function like flexsea_payload_22; it's re-defined as rx_cmd_data_read_all (Receive Command from the Data functions to Read All variables)

+'plan-gui': Qt GUI code (the old version with horrible code (but it works!), new stuff isn't public yet)

 // Hardware Naming Convention:
 // ================================
 - Plan: Embedded Computer